lsst-sqre/phalanx/docs/admin/update-pull-secret.rst

 #############################################################

-The pull secret, present in each RSP instance, and shared by many services there, is notoriously tricky to format correctly.
+The pull secret, present in each RSP instance, and shared by many applications there, is notoriously tricky to format correctly.

 The recommended way to update it is to edit the pull secret in 1Password and then deploy it with the `installer/update-secrets.sh` script;